Eightmile Dam rebuild & restoration

 Environmental Impact Statement

-Ecology’s Office of Columbia River (OCR) is expediting the completion of an EIS for Eightmile Dam.
-OCR submitted a draft EIS for public comment on April 19, 2023.
-The Draft EIS is an environmental review of potential impacts.
+Ecology’s Office of Columbia River (OCR) released a draft EIS for Eightmile Dam for public comment on April 19, 2023.
+OCR considered the comments, made appropriate changes, and issued the Final EIS on June, 21, 2024.
+The EIS is an environmental review of potential impacts.
 These topics include water rights, water availability, water quality, historic and current water and dam elevations, fish type and use in the lake and streams, economics evaluations, construction methods, cultural resources, recreation, visual resources, and geologic hazards.
-Consistency with applicable federal laws, including the Wilderness Act, will also be evaluated.
+Consistency with applicable federal laws, including the Wilderness Act, were also evaluated.

 Alternatives and supporting documents